Hi, I'm Traci.

 During some of the early years with a l m project, I worked as a graphic designer for Hatchbeauty, designing pitch decks, packaging and logos for their beauty brand clients.
 After founding Visual Issues, we reconnected and worked with them on many web development projects.

 I founded Visual Issues to create space for me to explore all of my interests.
-I find that the concrete problem solving required by web development helps nourish the abstract problem solving required by visual design projects – giving my subconscious time to meditate.
-I also try to spend time away from the computer to develop my creative skills and image making ideas.
-During this time, I like to do ceramics, embroidery and knitting.
-My new year's resolution in 2016 was to make a piece of analog art every day.
+I find that the concrete problem solving required by web development helps nourish the abstract problem solving required by visual design projects—giving my subconscious time to meditate.
+I also try to spend time away from the computer developing my creative skills and image making ideas, and experimenting with ceramics, embroidery and knitting.
+My New Year's resolution in 2016 was to make a piece of analog art every day.
 I started the #dailydoodle Instagram project and have kept it up since!
-Check out the huge gallery of work in my shop.
+Check out the growing body of work in my shop.

 Currently I handle the majority of Visual Issues client work, but some projects require that I bring on additional subcontractors.
-Conversely, I am sometimes brought on as a sub-contractor to help other firms achieve their client's goals.
-Let's work!
+Conversely, I am sometimes brought on as a sub-contractor to help other firms achieve their clients' goals.

 Here is a selection of titles that have featured my work: